AdobeDocs/analytics.en/help/components/segmentation/seg-reference/seg-operators.md

 ---
-description: The Segment Builder allows you to compare and constrain values using selected operators.
+description: The Segment builder allows you to compare and constrain values using selected operators.
 title: Comparison Operators for Segments
 feature: Segmentation
 exl-id: 1ec1ff05-03a9-4151-8fcb-a72ebbce87dd
 ---
-# Comparison Operators for Segments
+# Comparison operators for segments

-The Segment Builder lets you compare and constrain values using selected operators.
+The Segment builder lets you compare and constrain values using selected operators.
 There are three categories of operators: Standard, Data Warehouse, and Distinct Count.

 Depending on the operator you select: